hohonuuli/log4jdbc/README.md

 ## Usage

-This version of _log4jdbc_ is compiled for Java 8
+This version of _log4jdbc_ is compatible with Java 6

 __1. Chose the java logging system you will use.__